m-beau/m-beau.github.io/_pages/about.md

 Hi, welcome to my website!

-I am a researcher in systems and computational neuroscience.
+I am a **researcher in systems and computational neuroscience**.
 As such, I divide my time between experiments (high-density electrophysiology, optogenetics, rodent behaviour) and modelling (biophysical modelling, deep learning, dynamical systems).

 Some of my work: